Welcome! I'm Ariel and I'm a polar climate scientist.

 The polar regions are warming faster than anywhere else in the world in response to increasing greenhouse gas emissions.
 A warmer Arctic means less sea ice cover, faster melting of the Greenland ice sheet, thawing permafrost, and more frequent wildfires.
 While Antarctica is experiencing less extreme and consistent warming, the environment is slowly changing.
 A warmer Antarctica means more calving off ice shelves and a greener continent.

 I received my PhD in Atmospheric and Oceanic Sciences from the University of Colorado Boulder in 2019.
-Currently I am a postdoctoral research fellow at the University of Victoria in Victoria, BC, Canada.
+Currently I am a postdoctoral research fellow at Colorado State University in Fort Collins, CO, investigating potential effects of solar radiation management strategies (i.e., climate intervention) on high latitude climate.
 My interest in climate change started with a project on coral bleaching, and since has expanded to include ocean acidification, plankton species' response to warming waters, Arctic sea ice loss, heat uptake in the Southern Ocean, and pedagogy for climate change education.

 Outside of science and research, I enjoy hiking, fencing, and bad (but fun) disaster movies.
 Living in Colorado offers amazing access to the Rocky Mountains and national parks.
 I hike in the mountains as often as I can in the summer and fall.
 For indoor sports, I was a sabre fencer for 11 years and competed at the Junior Olympics in 2004.

 Please feel free to contact me for questions or collaborations.